my-backstage-demo/pulumi-backstage-flux-gitops-aws/README.md

 The code consists of two Pulumi programs, one for the Backstage instance and one for the IaC:

 - [gitops-infra](/gitops-infra) - Pulumi program for the IaC
+- [backstage-infra](/backstage-infra) - Pulumi program for the Backstage instance